 Tommy Neal and Amber Lynn aren’t leading the Sportsman Division at Bowman Gray, but they sure have had the winning the touch this season.

 Neal won the first 20-lap Sportsman race Saturday night and Lynn won the second 20-lap race, giving both drivers their third wins of the season.
-They each have three wins this season with just a 40-lap race in the season finale next week.
+The three wins tie them with points leader Justin Taylor for the most wins this season with just a 40-lap race in the season finale next week.

 Neal is creeping up the points race, but he started Saturday night in second place 46 points behind Justin Taylor.
 Neal fended off Taylor for the win on Saturday.